Our broad and creative curriculum is developed to incorporate children’s interests, our environment and the strengths of our staff.

 Our School has its own Creative Curriculum which meets the requirements of the EYFS and National Curriculum.

-Each class follows their own topic through which most of the National Curriculum subjects are taught.
-We have selected topics to stimulate and inspire our children, allowing them to work effectively, independently and collaboratively.
+Each class follows their own theme through which most of the National Curriculum subjects are taught.
+We have selected themes which will stimulate and inspire our children, allowing them to work effectively, independently and collaboratively.
 Topic titles could be: Tipis, Tomahawks and Totem Poles, Jack Frost, School of Rock or Fire, Fire!
-Click on the class pages to see the termly newsletters which add a little more detail of what the topic entails.
+Each term, the teachers produce a ‘Knowledge Organiser’ and a ‘Skills Map’ which outlines what will be taught during that unit.
+These can all be downloaded below.

 We make the best use of our local environment to support our teaching and take children’s and staff’s interests into account before organising our year’s topics.
 Through educational visits, high quality resources, experiences and visits from experts in their field we look to enrich our curriculum with many additional opportunities.
 Due to the fact we have mixed year groups, careful planning of skills progression ensures continuity across the school which enables high aspirations to be met.